-In this way, it will deter criminals from trying to prise off your shed’s door.
+By doing so, it will deter criminals from trying to prise off your shed’s door.
 But remember – this could cause you problems if you want to get them off again!

 4. Anchor the Shed

-No matter how secure your shed is, there will be times when the professional thieves will target your shed.
-With the right knowledge and tools, these seasoned professional thieves will be able to bypass many of your security efforts.
+No matter how secure your shed is, there will be times when professional thieves might target your outbuilding.
+With the right knowledge and tools, they’ll be able to bypass many DIY security efforts.

-Fitting an alarm will be a great option to scare them away.
-You can place a motion sensor in the corner of your shed—along with a door sensor and a siren; you will be alarmed whenever an intruder is detected on time.
+That’s why fitting an alarm could be a great (and fairly inexpensive) way to scare them away.
+You could even place a motion sensor in the corner of your shed along with a door sensor and a siren.
+Don’t be alarmed when your stuff goes missing – install an alarm instead!

-A wireless alarm is a better option as it won’t need to be hooked up to the mains (where it could be cut).
+A wireless alarm is also a better option for extra security as it won’t need to be hooked up to the mains (where it could be cut).

 If there’s already a built-in window, you can completely block them out with stick-on thick security sheets.
-However, installing blinds or curtain would be the safe bet if you need some natural lighting from the windows.
+Installing blinds or curtains is also a safe bet if you want the option of natural light.
 Just make sure that they’re fully closed when you’re not inside.